plotters-rs/plotters/README.md

 </a>

 Plotters is drawing library designed for rendering figures, plots, and charts, in pure rust.
-Plotters supports various types of back-ends, including bitmap, vector graph, piston window, GTK/Cairo and WebAssembly.
+Plotters supports various types of back-ends, including bitmap, vector graph, GTK/Cairo and WebAssembly.

 - A new Plotters Developer's Guide is working in progress.
 The preview version is available at [here](https://plotters-rs.github.io/book).
 - To try Plotters with interactive Jupyter notebook, or view [here](https://plotters-rs.github.io/plotters-doc-data/evcxr-jupyter-integration.html) for the static HTML version.